December-ways 1864 | Dawn to Noon | Cupola

 Absent place – an April Day -, c.
 1865 (Fr958A)

-According to the Snell meteorological record, April was a month of varied weather.
-Although it opened with rain, which returned on April 2 (“NE weather”), 10, 14, 23 (with lightning), 25, 26, 27, and 29, fine days were also abundant, falling on April 3, 4, 6, 8, 9, 15, 16, 21, 24, 29, and 30.
-Winds blew primarily from the North, Northeast, and Northwest—and clouds—stratus most commonly, but also nimbus—appeared in the skies on April 5, 13, 15, 17, 18, 19, 20, 25, and 27, with snow reported on April 10 (mixed with rain and hail), 11, and 12.
-On the coldest day of the month, April 5, the thermometer fell to just below 32º F; with the highest reading of the month reaching almost 65º F on April 22.
-Together rain and snow-melt measured 2.5 inches, and 5 inches of new snow fell.
-On April 7, the Northern Lights appeared in the sky.
+According to the Snell meteorological record, April opened with rain, which returned on April 2 (“NE weather”), 10, 14, 23 (with lightning), 25, 26, 27, and 29, but fine days were also abundant, falling on April 3, 4, 6, 8, 9, 15, 16, 21, 24, 29, and 30.
+Winds blew primarily from the N, NE, and NW—and clouds—stratus most commonly, followed by nimbus—appeared in the skies on April 5, 13, 15, 17, 18, 19, 20, 25, and 27, with snow reported on April 10 (mixed with rain and hail), 11, and 12.
+On the coldest day of the month, April 5, the thermometer fell to just below 32º F; on the warmest day, April 22, it rose to almost 65º F. Together rain and snow-melt measured 2.5 inches, and 5 inches of new snow fell.

 Bird species in the scatterplot for April exceed 100.

-Now the listener leans in an open doorway attending to the rain.
+The listener leans in an open doorway attending to the rain.

 :06

-Then swallows, swifts, and vireos sweep in on new winds.
+Warblers, swallows, swifts, and vireos sweep in on new winds.

 :57